 North of the Temple

 The Baris, had also occupied a location overlooking the Temple's precincts.
-Although the exact location of the Baris is still debated, it is generally accepted to have stood north of the Temple Mount on the site later occupied by the Antonia Fortress.
+It stood north of the Temple on the site later occupied by the Antonia Fortress.

 Baris fell to Antiochus III the